NCAS-CMS/cfdm/docs/source/philosophy.rst

 model.
-This core implementation provides the basis for an extended implementation, the cfdm package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, and some more sophisticated field modification capabilities.
+This core implementation provides the basis for an extended implementation, the cfdm package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, and some more sophisticated field modification methods.

 **Functionality**
 -----------------